psavine42/pytorchart/README.md

 **NOTE: VERY WORK IN PROGRESS**

-A utility for visdom metering and logging built on top of TNT.
+A utility for visdom metering and logging built on top of TNT, and some utlities for recording model status during training.
 The idea is to provide a declarative way to generate meters and loggers with a clean api.
+But isn'y pytorch all about nondeclarative style?
+Well I find the imperative pythonic expirience useful for stuff where I need to expirement, not for the stuff that I know and just need to make go.
-The meters and loggers are contained in a single object, which is updated by dictionaries of values.
+Anyway, the meters and loggers are contained in a single object, which is updated by dictionaries of values.

-# Considerations
+### Considerations

 If you are not a fan of dictionaries for your data during expirements, this may not be for you.
 I tend to like not redoing my logging creation functions for every expriment, so I decided to consolidate these.
 If you like tnt's MeterLogger, but also like logging random things like histograms of your weights, this may be for you.

-# Examples
+## Examples

+### Logger
 Api for preset configurations (somewhat inspired by Cadene's pretrainedmodels).
-Adding and logging data uses same api as TNT visdom logger (add, log)
+Adding and logging data uses same api as TNT visdom logger (add, log, reset)

     import flexlogger